In 2012, C#5 was released. This version introduced two new keywords async

 method and in the MethodAAsync()

-object.
+method.
 To understand the await

-- 1) The caller point of view: Once the keyword
+A) The caller’s point of view:

-is met for the first time in anasync
+is met for the first time in an async

-object returned.
-The thread can do some work (task B here) and then await on the task later when it finally needs the result.
-By the way the similar javascript construct is called a promise. - 2) The awaited asynchronous task:
+object returned by the async method.
+The caller’s thread can do some work (task B here) and then await the task later when it finally needs the result.
+By the way, the similar javascript construct is called a promise.

 await Task.Delay(100);

-that simulates a computation intensive task or an I/O bound task.
+that simulates a CPU-bound task.
 It could be replaced with something likeawait Task.Run(() => { ...computation intensive task running on a pool thread... });

 . - Or the task might already be running, as in the